goutham-1902/Smoking-Status-Classification-from-Biosignals/README.md

 A methodological case study of binary **smoker-status classification** from tabular demographic, physical-examination, and biochemical measurements.
 One executed notebook compares preprocessing, PCA, K-means feature augmentation, three base classifiers, and voting ensembles.

-> **Scope correction:** despite the repository's legacy name, the target is current smoking status (`smoking = 1`) rather than cessation, quit success, relapse, or treatment response.
-The study therefore does **not** evaluate smoking-cessation detection.

 ## Technical summary